ppiersanti/clj-jollyday/README.md

 	 :official-holiday? true})
 ```

-Not all the holidays have fixed recurring.
 Some holiday's date might depend upon the year:
-Query an holyday by year and key:
+query an holyday by year and key:

 ```clojure
 (hol/holiday man 2020 :christian.easter)